vesche/ctfs/2020-04-WPICTF/NotWannasigh/README.md

 ![scrot6](scrots/scrot6.png)

-Reading decompliation can be messy & tricky, but let's break it down:
+Reading decompilation can be messy & tricky, but let's break it down:
 * Inside the first loop, `fgetc` is used to read the characters from `flag.gif`. **These plaintext characters are then XOR'd with the random characters that were created in `local_78`!** I put a star next to this because it's very important!
 This XOR'd data is stored in array `local_88`.
 This is the encrypted data.
 * The `flag.gif` is deleted.
 * A new file `flag-gif.EnCiPhErEd` is created.